dpmaddalena/dpmaddalena.github.com/_posts/2013-07-25-wendell-berry-breaks-in-all-my-pants.md

 of good times and hard wear.

 I dreamed it could be Wendell Berry,
-whom I'm certain never buys
+who I'm certain never buys
 stone-washed, must despise
 the option of pre-softened jeans,
 and works the rows in brand new